ssube/onnx-web/README.md

 - https://huggingface.co/stabilityai/stable-diffusion-2-inpainting

 You will need at least one of the base models for txt2img and img2img mode.
 If you want to use inpainting, you will also need one of the inpainting models.
+The upscaling and face correction models are downloaded from Github by the same script.

 Log into the HuggingFace CLI: